matheus-rpk/CRACHA-VIRTUAL-NLW-ORIGIN-07/readme.md

 ## :memo: License

 This project is under the MIT license.
-See the file[LICENSE] (.github/LICENSE.md) for more details.
+See the file [License](.github/LICENSE.md) for more details.
 ---

 Made with ♥ by Rocketseat :wave: [Join our community!](https://discordapp.com/invite/gCRAFhc)